How to Start a Succesful Blog and Make Money In 2022

 8. Uploading your theme to WordPress

-After purchasing a theme, for example at 17th Avenue Designs, you receive a link where you can download your theme.
+After purchasing a theme, for example, at 17th Avenue Designs, you receive a link to download your theme.

 After downloading the theme, you should unzip the file to access the files inside.

-Now go to WordPress>Appearance>Add new theme.
+Now go to WordPress>Appearance>Add a new theme.
 Upload the theme files according to the instructions.

 Below you can see where you upload your theme.
-WordPress automatically installs one of their default themes.
-You can just keep that one there.
+WordPress automatically installs one of its default themes.
+You can keep that one there.
 If you ever have a bug in your current theme, your website will fall back onto the old theme.

 9. Customize your theme